solidusio/edgeguides/getting-started/deployment.md

 ```
 {% endcode %}

-Next, it is necessary to edit the production environment ActiveStorage configuration to use your newly created service.
+Next, it is necessary to edit the production environment Active Storage configuration to use your newly created service.
 Navigate to your production environment configuration and modify the following variable:

 {% code title="config/environment/production.rb" %}
 ```ruby